decentraland/documentation/content/creator/scenes/getting-started/dev-workflow.md

 ## Art assets

-If you're an experienced artist or you have access to someone who is, you can cerate custom `.gltf` or `.glb` models for your scene.
+If you're an experienced artist or you have access to someone who is, you can create custom `.gltf` or `.glb` models for your scene.
 See [3D model essentials]({{< ref "/content/creator/3d-modeling/3d-models.md" >}}) for tips on how to create 3D models for Decentraland.

 There are many sources to obtain free or paid art assets.
 For example: